Summer Workshop Program 2025

 Open To All

-In this Master Printer Series workshop, each participant will work to develop a group of prints that explores a range of variations on a theme.
+In this Master Printer Series workshop, each participant will develop a group of prints that explores a range of variations on a theme.
 By combining various print techniques including monoprint, woodcut, drypoint, and collage, each artist will build a body of work that has a cohesive sensibility of theme and form.
-Over the... more
+Over the week, we... more

 Time 9 am - 12 pm